cwrc/cwrc_migration_batch/README.md

 SUMMARY
 -------

-This drush script migrates orlando objects to cwrc objects and injests them into fedora.
+This drush script helps with various migrations or batch jobs directly interfacing with the Tuque API.
+One example is to help with the Orlando Project migration by converting orlando objects to cwrc objects and injesting into fedora.

 REQUIREMENTS
 ------------